mbabynames search ✿

 Payton Anthony

-The meaning of Payton is "noble and strong"; Anthony is "priceless".
+The meaning of Payton is "fighting man's estate"; Anthony is "priceless".
 There is a natural balance between the two.
 Payton is 2 syllables.
 Anthony at 3 adds length and rhythm.

 Payton Patrick